A “Community of Faith” (1985-1986)

 An Episcopal Parish (1988-2000)

-In January 1989, Rev. Quigg Lawrence had been interviewed, and he had accepted the call to be CHS’s second priest.
+In August of 1988, Ron Winchell tendered his resignation as Priest-in-Charge.
+In September, CHS began sharing the facilities of a small Lutheran church on Melrose Avenue, and by October, the Bishop’s Council began searching for a rector.
+The Rev. R. Quigg Lawrence preached his first sermon and interviewed in November 1988.
+CHS was accepted as a self-sustaining “parish” in January 1989 and issued a call to The Rev. Lawrence to be CHS’s first rector.
 Due to space constraints, CHS began looking for a larger facility.
-Soon thereafter, the bishop arranged for CHS to meet at North Cross School on Sunday mornings.
+In 1990, the bishop arranged for CHS to worship at North Cross School on Sunday mornings.
 With continued growth in attendance, offerings, and ministries, the CHS Vestry recognized the need to have our own church home.
 Initially, a small tract of land was purchased.
 Before long, though, it became apparent that more land would be needed.
-A foundation was created to raise enough money to buy a larger tract of land, and the 15+ acre site on Merriman Road was acquired June 1995.
-Construction began on the 27,000 square ft. facility.
-The financial arrangement between Terumah and CHS enabled CHS to keep the land and the building when its convictions concerning the authority of Holy Scripture strained its relationship with the Diocese.
-It also led to a letter from the new bishop, in February 2000, pronouncing that CHS was no longer a part of the Episcopal Diocese of Southwestern Virginia or a part of ECUSA.
+The Terumah Foundation was created to raise enough money to buy a larger tract of land.
+The 15+ acre site on Merriman Road was acquired June 1995.
+Construction began on a 27,000 square foot facility.
+The financial arrangement between the Terumah Foundation and CHS enabled CHS to keep the land and the building when its convictions concerning the authority of Holy Scripture strained its relationship with the Episcopal Diocese.
+It also led to a letter from the new diocesan bishop, in February 2000, pronouncing, without canonical trial or due process, that neither CHS nor the rector were any longer a part of the Episcopal Diocese of Southwestern Virginia or a part of ECUSA.
+CHS was in a sense “thrown from the train” but God was already sovereignly at work, making provision for a new spiritual home.

 An “Anglican Mission in America” Parish (2000-2012)

-In a groundbreaking response, leaders of the Anglican Church in Africa and Asia acted to provide hope for the dire situation in the United States by establishing the Anglican Mission in America (AMiA).
-AMiA was originally established as a missionary outreach to the United States sanctioned jointly by the Anglican Archbishops for Rwanda (in central Africa) and South East Asia, and existed to glorify God by building an alliance of congregations committed to gathering, planting, and serving dynamic churches in the Anglican tradition.
-In January 2000, the Anglican Archbishops consecrated two Americans as missionary Bishops to the United States.
+In a groundbreaking response to the spiritual apathy and liberalism sweeping the United States, orthodox leaders of the Anglican Church acted to provide hope by establishing the Anglican Mission in America (AMiA).
+AMiA was originally established as a missionary outreach to the United States sanctioned jointly by the Anglican archbishops for Rwanda and Southeast Asia.
+It’s mission in the U.S. was to glorify God by building an alliance of congregations committed to gathering, planting, and serving dynamic churches in the Anglican tradition.
+In January 2000, the Anglican archbishops consecrated two Americans as missionary bishops to the United States.

-In February 2000, CHS became the first AMiA church in America remaining connected to the Worldwide Anglican Communion through leadership in Rwanda and South East Asia and eventually becoming a missionary district of the Anglican Church of Rwanda (PEAR)
+In February 2000, CHS became the first Episcopal church in America to be welcomed in to the new Anglican Mission, thus remaining connected to the Worldwide Anglican Communion through leadership in Rwanda and Southeast Asia and eventually becoming a missionary district of the Anglican Church of Rwanda (PEAR).

 A PEARUSA and ACNA Parish (2012-Present)

-In the US, it was noted that many of our members were traveling to Southwest Roanoke County from the Botetourt area.
+In Virginia, it was noted that many of our members were traveling to Southwest Roanoke County from the Botetourt area.
 So in October 2002, we planted a new church, ‘CHS: Orchard Hills,’ located on Cloverdale Road in the Daleville area.
-First launched with about 80 CHS members, today Orchard Hills has an average Sunday attendance of nearly 400.
-More recently, in 2005 we established another church plant, ‘CHS: The River,’ which is located in the Blacksburg area and now has over 200 members; in 2013 we helped plant Restoration Church in Salem, VA which now has over 300 members.
+First launched with about 80 CHS members, in 2017 Orchard Hills has over 800 members and regular attenders.
+In 2005, we established another church plant, ‘CHS: The River,’ which is located in the Blacksburg area and has over 240 members and regular attenders.
+In 2013, we helped plant Restoration Church in Salem, VA which now has over 300 members.
+And of course, we helped or are helping with church plants in Lynchburg, Harrisonburg, Elkton, Boston, Greensboro, Parkersburg, Charleston and Crozet, to name a few.

 Throughout all that has transpired, God has continued to bless us through the outpouring of his Holy Spirit on this congregation.
-We have grown in many ways: Sunday attendance, staffing, ministries, small groups, missions and through facility expansion.
+We have grown in many ways: Sunday attendance, staffing, discipleship, ministries, small groups, missions and through facility expansion.
 We are excited to see how God will continue to grow CHS as we stay focused on making disciples!
-We want people to GROW in relationship to Christ in relationship, GATHER as a church in corporate worship, exercise their GIFTS in the work of the ministry, develop GENEROSITY in expending their time and resources and be discipled in GROUPS if life-changing community.
-As we stay focused on the main goal – making disciples – we trust the Lord will continue to add to our numbers daily those who are being saved.